 Brac villas with pools, holiday homes for letting, self-catering accommodation, cottages to rent, vacation rentals for family holidays on the beautiful island of Brac, Croatia.

 Brac is the first big island to be found off the mainland of Croatia from Split.
-A pretty spot with quaint harbors bobbing with traditional, colourful fishing boats.
+A pretty spot with quaint harbours bobbing with traditional, colourful fishing boats.

 The island of Brac enjoy fantastic weather from April to October and also has very mild winters.
 It can get quite hot in July and August but all our villas have air conditioning so there is nothing to worry about there.
 There is very little rainfall in Summer.

 The island is quite mountainous in the middle and there are a number of spots with absolutely stunning views of the nearby islands and the mainland.
-Olive oil is produced on the island which is also well know for its carved white stone.
-Apparently the stone for the White House came from Brac.
+Olive oil is produced on the island which is also well known for its carved white stone.
+Apparently, the stone for the White House came from Brac.